Muffo/dotfiles/README.md

 # Dotfiles

-A collection of my personal dotfiles
+A collection of my personal dotfiles and work space settings.

-## Configure Dotfiles
+## Dotfiles Installation

 Clone the repository in your home folder and run the `bootstrap.sh`: